Find Trade Colleges

 Best Nevada Schools for Affordable Quality for an Award Taking Less Than 1 Year in Mechanic & Repair Technologies

-Our 2023 rankings named College of Southern Nevada the best value school in Nevada for mechanic & repair technologies students working on their basic certificate.
-Located in the city of Las Vegas, CSN is a public school with a fairly large student population.
+Our analysis found College of Southern Nevada to be the best value school for mechanic & repair technologies students who want to pursue a basic certificate in Nevada.
+Located in the large city of Las Vegas, CSN is a public school with a very large student population.

 CSN not only placed well in our value ranking, but it is also #3 on our Best Mechanic & Repair Technologies Basic Certificate Trade Schools in Nevada list.